RedisLabs/redislabs-docs/content/rs/databases/active-active/aa-planning.md

 Database memory limits define the maximum size of your database across all database replicas and [shards]({{<relref "rs/concepts/terminology#redis-instance-shard">}}) on the cluster.
 Your memory limit also determines the number of shards.

-Besides your dataset, the memory limit must also account for replication, Active-Active overhead, and module overhead.
-These features can significantly increase your database size, sometimes increasing it by four times or more.
+Besides your dataset, the memory limit must also account for replication, Active-Active metadata, and module overhead.
+These features can increase your database size, sometimes increasing it by two times or more.

 Factors to consider when sizing your database: